-Once the previous step in the testing process is complete, we connected the object-detection development kit to the launchpad.
-The peripherals were not connected until we could confirm working communication between the microcontroller launchpad and development board.
-We first verified this communication by observing the Terminal tool in the Code Composer Studio.
-We added a modification in our microcontroller program which outputs the serial data being received by the microcontroller from the dev board in the CCS terminal on our PC.
-The serial data being sent contained test data for the sole purpose of verifying communication.
-Once we verified this, we then sent the specific commands for operating the peripherals to the microcontroller.
-We were able to verify that the MCU is receiving these commands and subsequently providing the required signals to its output pins by utilizing our oscilloscope and multimeter to measure these.
-Finally, only after this had been verified, could we connect our motor, piezo speaker, and ultrasonic sensor to the MCU launchpad.
-The next steps in the testing process were to use our PCB instead of the MCU launchpad to verify the system process.
+Once the previous step in the testing process is complete, we will be connecting the object-detection development kit to the launchpad.
+The peripherals will not be connected until we can confirm working communication between the microcontroller launchpad and development board.
+We will first verify this communication by observing the Terminal tool in the Code Composer Studio.
+We will add a modification in our microcontroller program which will output the serial data being received by the microcontroller from the dev board in the CCS terminal on our PC.
+The serial data being sent will contain test data for the sole purpose of verifying communication.
+Once we have verified this, we will then send the specific commands for operating the peripherals to the microcontroller.
+We will be able to verify that the MCU is receiving these commands and subsequently providing the required signals to its output pins by utilizing our oscilloscope and multimeter to measure these.
+Finally, only after this has been verified, can we connect our motor, piezo speaker, and ultrasonic sensor to the MCU launchpad.
+The next steps in the testing process will be using our PCB instead of the MCU launchpad to verify the system process.